ahmedffayaz/muslimaid/README.md

 ### .env File Setup

++ Copy .env.example file as .env on base patch
 + SESSION_DRIVER should be database.
 + QUEUE_CONNECTION should be database.
 + Firebase Credentials file should be in resources->views->frontend->vendors directory with the name of firebase-credentials.json
-  + Put firbase credentials file path in . env file FIREBASE_CREDENTIALS="resources/views/frontend/vendors/firebase-credentials.json"
+  + Put firebase credentials file path in . env file FIREBASE_CREDENTIALS="resources/views/frontend/vendors/firebase-credentials.json"
 + For strong password use PASSWORD_VALIDATION in .env file and type password validation format else comment this.
 + Use TIMEZONE="Europe/London" for custom timezone in complete project
 + Use PAYMENT_METHOD="cashback" in .env file to save in cashout meta table which represent to user make cashout from which website like 'cashback'